PAGE CONTENTS 2 minute read.

 What We Preserve

 From a Babylonian clay tablet created in 2,000 B.C. to a blog post you made 10 minutes ago, the UNT Libraries are committed to the preservation of information of all formats.

-Every day you record information about your life– in electronic documents, digital photographs and digital video.
+Every day you record information about your life at UNT– in electronic documents, digital photographs and digital video.
 However, unlike a clay tablet, these digital artifacts will not survive in the long term unless we take immediate steps to preserve them.

 Terms and Conditions

 Your contribution to the University Archive is subject to the terms and conditions of the UNT Libraries Gift Agreement.
 By uploading files, you agree to these terms and conditions.
 Following your submission, an archivist will contact you to provide additional information about your submission.